oVirt/ovirt-site/source/blog/2017-03-29-up-and-running-with-ovirt-4-1-and-gluster-storage.html.md

 ![](uarwo41-deploy-hosted.png)

-Once all three hosts are back up, you should be able to bring down any one of the hosts at a time without losing access to the management engine or to your VM storage.
+Once all three hosts are back up, you should be able to put into maintenance mode and then upgrade or restart any one of the hosts at a time without losing access to the management engine or to your VM storage.

 ## Running your first VM